 Tennessee school counselors assist students of all ages with issues related to academic achievement, social and emotional development, and career advising.
-Licenses are issued by the Tennessee Department of Education (DOE) and must be submitted through the DOE’s online portal, TNCompass.
-Prospective school counselors must complete a master’s degree and an approved school counseling program, which may be completed at the same time if the program is provided by an approved institution.
-To become a school counselor, follow these steps:
+Licenses are provisioned by the Tennessee Department of Education (TDOE) as Practitioner School Services Personnel licenses.
+There are several pathways to receiving this license.
+Prospective school counselors must hold an advanced degree in school counseling from a regionally-accredited program and have completed a state-approved educator preparation program in school counseling.
+The most common pathway to becoming a school counselor is to follow these steps:

 - Pass the Praxis school counselor exam.

-- Apply for and receive your school counseling license.
+- Apply for and receive your Practitioner School Services Personnel license.

 Read more about school counseling careers on our school counseling career guide.

 Licensed Alcohol and Drug Abuse Counselor (LADAC)

 Substance abuse counselors in Tennessee must be licensed as either a Level I or Level II Licensed Alcohol and Drug Abuse Counselor (LADAC) by the Board of Alcohol and Drug Abuse Counselors (the Board) of the Tennessee Department of Health in order to provide substance abuse counseling services.
 These professionals provide assessment, treatment planning, case management, and counseling services to individuals and those impacted by substance abuse.
 Level I LADACs must work under supervision at all times, while Level II LADACs can practice independently.
 The minimum educational requirement for Level I is a high school diploma and 270 hours of formal classroom training.
 Either a bachelor’s degree in a behavioral health-related field or a higher degree in another field is acceptable for Level II.
-The application can be completed online and the fee is $310 as of August 2019.
 Become an LADAC by completing the following steps:

 - Complete fingerprinting and criminal background checks.

 - Pass the Tennessee jurisprudence exam.

-- Apply for LADAC licensure and permission to take one of: the National Certified Addiction Counselor (NCAC) Level I (for Level I licensure), the NCAC Level II exam (for Level II licensure), or the Master Addiction Counselor exam (accepted for both).
+- Pass the National Association for Alcoholism and Drug Abuse Counselors (NAADAC)’s National Certified Addiction Counselor (NCAC) Level I exam (for Level I licensure), the NCAC Level II exam (for Level II licensure), or the Master Addiction Counselor exam (accepted for both).

 - Apply for and receive your LADAC license.